andreashi2020/SmartHome/README.md

-#README
-Description:
-This is a python application developed for classifying SmartHome gestures.
-It is used for training and testing a CNN model for hand gestures, and applying pre-trained machine learning model usage for classification.
+# SmartHome: a Python Application developed for classifying SmartHome gestures.
+## It is used for training and testing a CNN model for hand gestures, and applying pre-trained machine learning model usage for classification.

-Project Setup:
+## Project Setup:
 This project is developed by Python 3.8.
 Library needed:
 1. TensorFlow
 2. OpenCV
 3. Keras

 To run this application on local machine, please make sure:
 1. Test videos are saved under test folder